 Dust.
 It doesn't take much dust accumulation to raise the temperature on your computer.
 Over time, this higher temperature, even for a small percentage, can reduce the lifespan of your computer parts.
 If left uncleaned, heavy dust accumulation can damage hard drives and short out computer components.
 See to it that you clean your computer hardware regularly.

 Viruses.
 Viruses are known to corrupt software, preventing computers from starting or booting.
-This leaves owners no choice but to bring their units to IT support in Germantown and other locations to fix their machines.
+This leaves owners no choice but to bring their units to IT support Near Germantown and other locations to fix their machines.
 It is highly advised to install antivirus in your computer to remove malwares or viruses.

 The good news is that you can protect your computer from hardware failure and excessive downtime.
 Just follow these tips:

 Use UPS.
 An Uninterruptible Power Supply (UPS) system provides computers emergency power during a power outage, giving you enough time to save whatever you are working on and shut the unit down safely.
 This device prevents sudden shutdowns and protects computers from electrical spikes, surges, and dips due to power failures.

 Conduct employee training.
 Teach your employees how to use computers with care, such as properly shutting them down after use, unplugging computers in the middle of storms, or discerning what files are harmful to download.